 LATEST NEWS AND EVENTS FROM THE SCHOOL OF ENGINEERING

-Design students have faced a challenge proposed to them by the company Okoru.
+Students of design have faced a challenge proposed by the company Okoru.

-Several students from the Designdegree at Tecnun recently faced a challenge presented to them by the company Okoru.
-Their work consisted of improving the last 100 metres of an electric scooter's journey.
-"To do this, we started with a design by the company, analysed the product and the electric mobility market as well as the user and their environment and, with the conclusions obtained, we defined the specific challenge we were going to try to solve", says student Garoa Gómez.
+Several students from Degree of design of Tecnun have recently faced a challenge presented to them by the company Okoru.
+Their job was to improve the last 100 meters of an electric scooter's journey.
+"To do this, we started with a design of the company, analyzed the product and the electric mobility market as well as the Username and its environment and, with the conclusions obtained, we defined the specific challenge that we were going to try to solve," says student Garoa Gómez.

-This project was the main work of the Design Workshop III course taught by Adrián Larripa, an assistant professor who has his own design studio, BigD design.
-The proposal made by Garoa Gómez and his team is called Gazelle, and presents improvements in three main aspects of the scooter: folding, hooking and transport.
-"We tried to create an intuitive and coherent design in terms of form and function accompanied by an original and attractive aesthetic.
+This project has been the main work of the subject Taller de design III, taught by Adrián Larripa, Associate Professor who has his own studio design, BigD design.
+The proposal that Garoa Gómez and his team made is called Gazelle, and features improvements in three main aspects of the scooter: folding and its attachment and in transportation.
+"We tried to create an intuitive and coherent design in terms of form and function accompanied by an original and attractive aesthetic."

-The work of Garoa and his team, also made up of Ander Aramburu Garcia, Iñigo Puerta Uranga and Ainhoa Irigoien Eizaguirre, has been outstanding because they have carried out a complete and detailed project , following all the steps of creation, until reaching a solid and consistent final proposal in prototyping.
-"The solution we provide has a rapid incorporation into the market", underlines Garoa.
+The work of Garoa and his team, also composed of Ander Aramburu Garcia, Iñigo Puerta Uranga and Ainhoa Irigoien Eizaguirre has been highlighted because they have made a complete and detailed project , following all the steps of creation, until reaching a solid and consistent final proposal in prototyping.
+"The solution we provide has a quick incorporation in the market", underlines Garoa.

-"With this work, we have learned to solve a problem in depth, to approach the challenge on the basis of the research carried out and the needs detected.
-In addition, as we had to carry out many tasks simultaneously, we had to organise ourselves well as a team.
+"With this work, we have learned to solve a problem in depth, to focus the challenge based on the research conducted and the needs detected.
+In addition, having to perform many tasks simultaneously, we have had to organize ourselves well as a team.
 Most of the work we do is in collaboration with companies.
-This gives us the opportunity to have a first contact with the world of work, and to see what companies expect from us, the industrial designers".
+This gives us the opportunity to have a first contact with the working world, and to see what companies expect from us, industrial designers."